THREE KINDS OF MAN

 Tap to expand

-This is the category most Christians don't want to hear about.
 The carnal man is genuinely saved — born again, indwelt by the Holy Spirit, a real child of God.
 Paul calls the Corinthians "brethren" and "babes in Christ" — they're in the family.
 But they're living as though they aren't.
-Their spirit has been regenerated, but their soul is still running the show.
-They're driven by their own reasoning rather than the Spirit's leading.
-They're moved by emotions rather than spiritual intuition.
-They make decisions by willpower rather than dependence.
+Their spirit has been regenerated, but their self-life is still running the show — driven by their own reasoning and willpower rather than the Spirit's leading.
 The result looks like the world: jealousy, strife, divisions (1 Cor 3:3).
 Not because they lack the Spirit — but because they're not living from the Spirit.
-The car has been given to them.
-They're still pedalling the bicycle.

-Genuinely saved Spirit alive but not governing Soul still on the throne Jealousy & strife Spiritual infants Can only digest milk
+Genuinely saved Spirit alive but not governing Behaving like mere men Jealousy & strife Spiritual infants Can only digest milk

 π